 Quinces are small trees originally from Georgia and Azerbaijan.
 They are aromatic fruits similar to pears, full of vitamin C and pectin.
 When cooked can be used in savoury and sweet dishes, made into jellies and preserves.
 They can be used as specimen trees in small gardens.
 Require a warm, sunny, sheltered spot to protect from frost and aid fruit development.

-Available as bush tree £37, semi dwarf & semi vigorous rootstock
+Available as half standard £55, semi vigorous rootstock

 Cooking, Quince liqueur